-The American Pharmacists Association (APhA) is pleased to submit comments on FDA's Request for Comments titled "Safety and Effectiveness of Certain Naloxone Hydrochloride Drug Products for Nonprescription Use; Request for Comments."
+The American Pharmacists Association (APhA) is pleased to submit comments on FDA's request for comments titled "Joint Meeting of the Nonprescription Drugs Advisory Committee and the Anesthetic and Analgesic Drug Products Advisory Committee; Notice of Meeting; Establishment of a Public Docket; Request for Comments."
+APhA's comments for this meeting address our concerns in FDA's request for comments titled "Safety and Effectiveness of Certain Naloxone Hydrochloride Drug Products for Nonprescription Use; Request for Comments."
 APhA is the only organization advancing the entire pharmacy profession.
 APhA represents pharmacists, student pharmacists, and pharmacy technicians in all practice settings, including but not limited to community pharmacies, hospitals, long-term care facilities, specialty pharmacies, community health centers, physician offices, ambulatory clinics, managed care organizations, hospice settings, and government facilities.
 Our members strive to improve medication use, advance patient care, and enhance public health.
-As FDA considers additional approaches to facilitate access to naloxone, we respectfully request FDA considers the potential unintended consequences of a switch from prescription to nonprescription status for certain naloxone products, and actions FDA could consider to address them, including but not limited to, impacts on community-based naloxone distribution programs and consumers, drug shortages, and the distribution and supply of naloxone.
 APhA's House of Delegates passed policy in 2021 related to naloxone availability.
 The policy states: Increasing Access to and Affordability of Naloxone (2021) - 1.
 APhA supports policies and practices that increase the availability of naloxone. - 2.
 APhA supports the availability of naloxone as both a prescription and non-prescription medication. - 3.
 APhA encourages pharmacists and payers to ensure equitable access to and affordability of at least one naloxone formulation regardless of prescription status. - 4.
 APhA encourages payers to provide fair reimbursement to dispensers of naloxone.